simplelocalize/simplelocalize-cli/README.md

 You can use `{lang}` placeholder to specify language or locale and `{ns}` placeholder to specify namespace, e.g.: `./src/translations/{lang}/{ns}.json`.

 Download format is a format of the file(s) with translations.
-Supported formats: https://simplelocalize.io/docs/general/file-formats/
+[See available download formats](https://simplelocalize.io/docs/general/file-formats/)

 #### Additional parameters:
 - `--downloadOptions` allows you to pass [additional options](https://simplelocalize.io/docs/general/options/) to the download command.
 Eg.: `--downloadOptions WRITE_NESTED`.